saltekar/stepAdventure/README.md

 Go the preferences on Xcode menu and double check the most recent version of the Command Lines Tools is chosen from the dropdown.

-Open up an IOS Simulator of the version you want.
+Open up an IOS Simulator of the model you want.

 Run app from root directory using command below.

 ```
 npm start
 ```
-Press ```i``` from the command line to run on IOS simulator.
+Press ```i``` from the command line to run on your IOS simulator.

 This will automatically open the Expo app and display Step Adventure.
 If Expo app not on simulator it will first be downloaded.